|

 disinfectants used in order to obtain different results such as biofilm

-removal and reduction of specific microorganisms.
-AAMI AND FDA RECOMMENDATIONSAAMI and FDA standards state that 200
+AAMI and FDA standards state that 200

 cfu/ml (colony forming units/ml) is the maximum bacterial concentration